oneapi-src/oneDAL/CONTRIBUTING.md

 ## Code Style

+**Prerequisites:** ClangFormat `9.0.0` or later

 Our repository contains [clang-format configurations](https://github.com/intel/daal/blob/master/.clang-format) that you should use on your code.
-Minimal ClangFormat version: `9.0.0`.
 To do this, run:

 ```
 clang-format style=file <your file>